Anas Aremeyaw Anas: Notable investigative works

 Two of his most recent and influential works are:

 Ghana in the Eyes of God.
 In 2015, Anas's investigation into the judiciary of the republic of Ghana resulted in the removal from office of workers from the third arm of government including 13 high court judges, 20 lower court judges and 19 Judicial Service court registrars and interpreters.
-Over 100 judicial service staff in total were probed, after being caught on camera taking gifts from undercover Tiger Eye PI investigators to influence court judgements.
+Over 100 judicial service staff in total were probed, after being caught on camera taking gifts from undercover Tiger Eye investigators to influence court judgements.

 Number 12.
 On 6 May 2018 Anas released Number 12, so named because corruption was the "12th player on the football team".
 This exposé implicated almost the entire football administration in Ghana, and resulted in the President of Ghana dismantling the Ghana Football Association.
 The then Ghana Football Association president, Kwesi Nyantakyi, who was also an executive member of FIFA, was caught on camera accepting bribes.
 All football matches in the country were called off after the executive committee of the Ghana Football Association (GFA) met on 8 June 2018, and dissolved the Referees Committee, deciding that all officials mentioned in the exposé should step aside.

 International football referees were also involved, such as Kenyan FIFA referee Marwa Range.
 He was filmed receiving US$600 before a scheduled match.
 This led to Marwa's withdrawal from the 2018 World Cup.

 A documentary was released by BBC a week before the 2018 FIFA World Cup started.
 Nigeria's national football team's coach, Salisu Yusuf was also involved in the scandal.In November 2022, Anas released a documentary titled Galamsey Economy, which investigated illegal mining practices and corruption related to natural resources in Ghana.
 The release attracted significant national debate and international coverage.